Second U.S. Coronavirus Case Confirmed in Chicago

-A patient in Chicago became the second confirmed case of 2019 novel coronavirus in the U.S., the U.S. Centers for Disease Control and Prevention announced on Friday.
+A patient in Chicago became the second confirmed case of 2019 novel coronavirus in the United States, the Centers for Disease Control and Prevention announced on Friday.

 Dr. Nancy Messonnier, the director of the National Center for Immunization and Respiratory Diseases, told reporters on a conference call that the agency was monitoring 63 other potential cases in 22 different states.